Validate Web SDK implementations with Experience Platform Debugger

 tag property replaced

-Validate your implementation in Experience Platform Debugger
+Validate client-side network requests with Experience Platform Debugger

 1. Go to Summary in the left navigation, to see the details of your tag property